 Learn how to optimize your gut in 5 simple steps in this video from BIOHM Health:

-When it comes to creating your leaky gut diet plan, it’s not enough you know the foods to heal the gut.
+When it comes to creating your leaky gut diet plan, it’s not enough you know the foods for healing your gut.
 It’s also essential you avoid those that can trigger or worsen the symptoms.
 This knowledge will help you make better health choices and decisions, which can then impact your quality of life and longevity.

 What are your favorite healthy recipes that promote gut health?
 Share them in the comments section below!
 Up Next: